Code-Institute-Submissions/Irish-Music-Vault/README.md

+# About
+Irish Music Vault is intended as a database of albums recorded by Irish bands to be updated by both an admin and users of the site.
+The goal is to, in time, have a fully comprehensive database of albums across a multitude of genres.

 # UX
 ## User Stories:
 1. As a visitor to the site, I am looking for a comprehensive database of albums by a diverse genre list of Irish bands.